 The first time this word was officially mentioned was in 1457 in Edinburgh, when the king banned golf and football since people were neglecting archery practice because of those sports.

-Finding The Right Equipment
+Finding The Right Equipment For Beginners

 You’ve all seen golfers that carry around big bags full of clubs, and many of you have probably wondered how many types of clubs are there?
 There are five kinds of clubs used in modern golf: woods, irons, hybrids, wedges, and putters.
 Each type is built for a particular kind of shot, so, for example, woods are used for long shots while wedges are used for sand and greens.